XueliPan/scholarly_paper_recommendatation/README.md

 ## Experiment pipelines

 1. Data preprocessing
-	* convert all papers (researchers's published papers and candidate papers to recommend) from pdf format to plain text format (pdf2text.py)
+	* Converting all papers (researchers's published papers and candidate papers to recommend) from pdf format to plain text format (pdf2text.py)
-	* text cleaning (text_cleaning.py)
+	* Text cleaning (text_cleaning.py)
-	* use all cleaned candidate papers to generate a corpus for word2vec model training
+	* Using all cleaned candidate papers to generate a corpus for word2vec model training
+		* The corpus contains 95,125 candidate papers after text cleaning (see corpus.txt.zip)
+		* There's one document/candidate paper per line, tokens separated by whitespace

 2. Pretraining a  word2vec model based on the corpus of all candidate papers to recommend
+	* Corpus (see corpus.txt.zip)
+	* Key training parameters setting: min_count=5, size=300, window=5
+		* **min_count** It is for pruning the internal dictionary.
+Words that appear only once or twice in a billion-word corpus are probably uninteresting typos and garbage.
+In addition, there’s not enough data to make any meaningful training on those words, so it’s best to ignore them.
+Default value of min_count=5
+		* **size**: The number of dimensions (N) of the N-dimensional space that gensim Word2Vec maps the words onto.
+Bigger size values require more training data, but can lead to better (more accurate) models.
+Reasonable values are in the tens to hundreds.
+		* **window**: The maximum distance between a target word and words around the target word.
+	* Saving model in file ()

-3. Candidate papers representation ( *i from 1 to 95238* )
+3. Candidate papers representation ( *i from 1 to 95125* )
 	* Using the pretrain word2vec model to create feature vector for each candidate paper ( *FV<sub>pi</sub>* )
 	* using a normal word2vec model to create feature vector for each candidate paper ( *FV<sub>ni</sub>* )